 John P. Cunha, DO, is a U.S. board-certified Emergency Medicine Physician.
 Dr. Cunha's educational background includes a BS in Biology from Rutgers, the State University of New Jersey, and a DO from the Kansas City University of Medicine and Biosciences in Kansas City, MO.
 He completed residency training in Emergency Medicine at Newark Beth Israel Medical Center in Newark, New Jersey.

 In this Article

-- What is Heart Failure?
+- What is heart failure?

-- What are the Symptoms of Heart Failure?
+- What are the different types of heart failure?

-- What are the Types of Heart Failure?
+- What are the potential complications of heart failure?

-- What is the Outlook for People with Heart Failure?
+- What is the prognosis and life expectancy for a person with heart failure?